MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 [-v|--version]
 ```

-The `release-react` command is a React Native-specific version of the "vanilla" [`release`](#releasing-app-updates) command, which supports all of the same parameters (e.g. `--mandatory`, `--description`), yet simplifies the process of releasing updates by performing the following additional behavior:
+The `release-react` command is a React Native-specific version of the "vanilla" [`release`](#releasing-app-updates) command, which supports all of the same parameters (for example, `--mandatory`, `--description`), yet simplifies the process of releasing updates by performing the following additional behavior:

 1. Running the `react-native bundle` command in order to generate the [update contents](#update-contents-parameter) (JS bundle and assets) that will be released to the CodePush server.
-It uses sensible defaults as much as possible (e.g. creating a non-dev build, assuming an iOS entry file is named **index.ios.js**), but also exposes the relevant `react-native bundle` parameters to enable flexibility (e.g. `--sourcemap-output`).
+It uses sensible defaults as much as possible (for example, creating a non-dev build, assuming an iOS entry file is named **index.ios.js**), but also exposes the relevant `react-native bundle` parameters to enable flexibility (for example, `--sourcemap-output`).

 2. Inferring the [`targetBinaryVersion`](#target-binary-version-parameter) of this release by using the version name that is specified in the project's **Info.plist** (for iOS) and **build.gradle** (for Android) files.